Manoshree77/Smart-Home-Automation/README.md

 📄 Project Description:

-The Smart Home Automation System is an IoT-enabled Flutter web application integrated with Firebase Firestore that allows users to remotely monitor and control various home devices in real-time.
+The Smart Home Automation System is an IoT-enabled ReactJS web application integrated with Firebase Firestore that allows users to remotely monitor and control various home devices in real-time.
 The system aims to enhance convenience, energy efficiency, and safety by providing a centralized dashboard for managing smart devices like lights, fans, and appliances.

 🚀 Key Features: